SpaceX Starbase

-Starbase is a spaceport, production, and development facility for Starship rockets, located at Boca Chica, Texas, United States.
-It is in construction in the late 2010s and 2020s by SpaceX, an American aerospace manufacturer.
+SpaceX Starbase—previously, SpaceX South Texas Launch Site and SpaceX private launch site—is an industrial complex and rocket launch facility that serves as the main testing and production location for Starship launch vehicles, as well as the headquarters of the American space technology company SpaceX.
+Located in Starbase, Texas, United States, and adjacent to South Padre Island, Texas, Starbase has been under near-continuous development since the late 2010s, and comprises a spaceport near the Gulf of Mexico, a production facility, and a test site along Texas State Highway 4.

-When conceptualized, its stated purpose was "to provide SpaceX an exclusive launch site that would allow the company to accommodate its launch manifest and meet tight launch windows."
-The launch site was originally intended to support launches of the Falcon 9 and Falcon Heavy launch vehicles as well as "a variety of reusable suborbital launch vehicles", but in early 2018, SpaceX announced a change of plans, stating that the launch site would be used exclusively for SpaceX's next-generation launch vehicle, Starship.
+When initially conceptualized in the early 2010s, its stated purpose was "to provide SpaceX an exclusive launch site that would allow the company to accommodate its launch manifest and meet tight launch windows."
+The launch site was originally intended to support launches of the Falcon 9 and Falcon Heavy launch vehicles as well as "a variety of reusable suborbital launch vehicles".
+In early 2018, SpaceX announced a change of plans, stating that the launch site would now be used exclusively for SpaceX's next-generation launch vehicle, Starship.
 Between 2018 and 2020, the site added significant rocket production and test capacity.
-SpaceX CEO Elon Musk indicated in 2014 that he expected "commercial astronauts, private astronauts, to be departing from South Texas," and he foresaw launching spacecraft to Mars from the site.
+SpaceX Chief Executive Officer (CEO) Elon Musk indicated in 2014 that he expected "commercial astronauts, private astronauts, to be departing from South Texas," and eventually launching spacecraft to Mars from the site.

 Between 2012 and 2014, SpaceX considered seven potential locations around the United States for the new commercial launch facility.
-Generally, for orbital launches an ideal site would have an easterly water overflight path for safety and be located as close to the equator as possible in order to take advantage of the Earth's rotational speed.
-For much of this period, a parcel of land adjacent to Boca Chica Beach near Brownsville, Texas, was the leading candidate location, during an extended period while the US Federal Aviation Administration (FAA) conducted an extensive environmental assessment on the use of the Texas location as a launch site.
+For much of this period, a parcel of land adjacent to Boca Chica Beach near Brownsville, Texas, was the leading candidate location, during an extended period while the U.S. Federal Aviation Administration (FAA) conducted an extensive environmental assessment on the use of the Texas location as a launch site.
 Also during this period, SpaceX began acquiring land in the area, purchasing approximately 41 acre and leasing 57 acre by July 2014.
-SpaceX announced in August 2014, that they had selected the location near Brownsville as the location for the new non-governmental launch site, after the final environmental assessment completed and environmental agreements were in place by July 2014.
-An orbital launch of the Starship would make it SpaceX's fourth active launch facility, following three launch locations that are leased from the US government.
+SpaceX announced in August 2014 that they had selected the location near Brownsville as the location for the new non-governmental launch site, after the final environmental assessment was completed and environmental agreements were in place by July 2014.
+In 2023, the first flight test of Starship made it SpaceX's fourth orbital-class launch facility, following three launch locations that are leased from the US government.

 SpaceX conducted a groundbreaking ceremony on the new launch facility in September 2014, and soil preparation began in October 2015.
 The first tracking antenna was installed in August 2016, and the first propellant tank arrived in July 2018.
 In late 2018, construction ramped up considerably, and the site saw the fabrication of the first 9 m prototype test vehicle, Starhopper, which was tested and flown March–August 2019.
-Through 2021, additional prototype flight vehicles are being built at the facility for higher-altitude tests.
-By March 2020, there were over 500 people employed at the facility, with most of the work force involved in 24/7 production operations for the third-generation SpaceX launch vehicle, Starship.
+Through 2021, additional prototype flight vehicles were being built at the facility for higher-altitude tests.
+By late 2023, over 2,100 full-time employees were working at the site.